Tokthree/DF-Build-Tool/README.md

 That's basically it, a tool like this can only have so many features.
 Hopefully someone finds this useful, besides myself.

 ## Installation
-Just grab the latest file from the releases section, unzip it while preserving the folder structure (all the files must be inside the `DF Build Tool` folder) and you should be good to go!
+Just grab the latest file for your OS from the releases section, unzip it while preserving the folder structure (all the files must be inside the `DF Build Tool` folder) and you should be good to go!

 ## Build instructions
 This branch is intended to be run as-is on a Linux system.
 Please either download one of the pre-packaged releases, or navigate to one of the platform-specific branches for adjusted source code and platform-appropriate build instructions!